-In 2012 a publication Colour and Colour Vision - Elementary colours in colour image technology has applied output linearization methods for the sRGB display output, the offset print output on different papers, and the laser printer output.
-Some colorimetric results of this publication are included in this report
+In 2012 ia publication Colour and Colour Vision - Elementary colours in colour image technology was published by K. Richter.
+This paper applies the output linearization methods of this white standard document for the sRGB display output, the offset print output on different papers, and the laser printer output.
+Many color-imetric results of this publication are included in this white standard document.